jay3sh/mepage/_posts/2009-08-26-readerscope-beta4-offline-fun.md

 layout: post
 title: "ReaderScope beta4 - offline fun"
 ---
-"ReaderScope beta4 - offline fun"
+ReaderScope beta4 - offline fun
 ===
 Beta 4 is about some new features that make offline browsing better.